Educational tips for pet

 not give birth naturally.

-There was one small breeder or pet shop owner I remembered
+There was one small breeder I remembered

 well.
-He paged for emergency Caesarian and I was on call
+He paged for an emergency Caesarian and I was on call.
+I did not permit him to be

 inside the small surgery room.
 After Caesarian, I gave him